Team Building | By Duncan Haughey | Read time minutes

 First, think about the impact you're having on other people.
 Put yourself in their shoes, and ask whether you're helping them achieve the team's objectives.

 Then, take stock of progress every week.
-Have you slipped back to your bad ways?
+Have you slipped back to your unacceptable ways?
 Keep trying.
 Persevere.
 It's not easy to change.
 It will take time to restore the trust of your team.
 Don't expect an overnight change.

 It's time to stop failing and to start succeeding.